jmiguelgg/Gallery/README.md

 ## Gallery Application

-This project is a React Native Application built under the [https://jsonplaceholder.typicode.com](Placeholder API) to be display as a gallery.
+This project is a React Native Application built under the [Placeholder API](https://jsonplaceholder.typicode.com) to be display as a gallery.